AI Glossary

 A powerful and popular Python library essential for data manipulation and analysis in AI and data science.
 Pandas provides easy-to-use data structures like DataFrames, making it efficient to clean, process, and analyze structured data for machine learning tasks.

-Paperclip Maximiser
+Paperclip Maximizer

 Parallel Processing